santi1110/bd-KindlePublishingService/README.md

 Carefully read the design document and refer back to it while working on the tasks.

-#### Remember: U.P.E.R

-Examine the folders in the starter project to be sure you are familair with their contents.
-Everything you need to start the project, create/populate your DynamoDB tables has been provided.

 ## Project Preparedness Tasks

 Up to this point, the services we have developed in projects have had synchronous APIs.
 This